MJ231/Live-Project/README.md

 ## Introduction:
 In the last two weeks of my time at the Tech Academy, I worked with my fellow peers to develop and update a full-scale Theatre Website in C#.
 It was neat to see how other good developers work with what they have to make a quality, and effiecint product.
 I worked on several stories that I am very proud of.
 Now, much of the site had already been built, but everyone on the team had a chance to work on front-end and back-end stories.
 Over the two week sprint, I also had the opportunity to work on some other project management and team programming skills that I'm confident I will use again on future projects.

 Below are some of the descriptions of stories I worked on over the course of the two week period.
-You will see code snippets of a few of the coding stories.
+You will see code snippets and navagation links for a few of the coding stories.

 ## Summary Of Technologies Used: